ooovector/qsweepy/README.md

 # qsweepy
-Python scripts for experiment automation at the laboratory for superconducting metamaterials at NUST MISiS, Moscow
+Python scripts for experiment automation at the laboratory of superconducting metamaterials at NUST MISIS, Moscow